 - Parkland Hospital cares for the largest population of patients in the Dallas/Fort Worth area with ESRD and limited access to insurance coverage for maintenance dialysis (usually because of undocumented residency status).
-In the past, these patients were taken care of by a teaching service.
-Though this provided a unique experience in managing profound uremic complications not often seen by most nephrology trainees, it evolved into a service with heavy clinical volumes.
-As of July 2015, fellows have not managed this service responsibility.
-Though it remains essential for our Division to continue to provide care to these disadvantaged patients with few other options, this clinical activity has been shifted to non-teaching services.
+Though it remains essential for our Division to continue to provide care to these disadvantaged patients with few other options, this clinical activity was transitioned to a non-teaching service since July 2015.

 - Fellows are able to modify their education according to their own interests and knowledge gaps.
-The following elective modules afford this flexibility: Interventional Nephrology, Hemodialysis 101, CRRT Basics, Transplant Immunology Lab, Pretransplant/Donor Evaluation, Apheresis, Renal Pathology, Urology Clinic, Vascular Access Surgery, and Private Practice Internship.
-Each of these experiences consists of defined learning objectives.
+The following electives provide this flexibility: Interventional Nephrology, Dialysis 101, CRRT Basics, Transplant Immunology Lab, Pretransplant/Donor Evaluation, Apheresis, Renal Pathology, Urology Clinic, Vascular Access Surgery, Private Practice Internship and Transplant Infectious Disease Consults, Small Group Teaching, and Palliative Care.

 - A structured Mentor Program exists to ensure that each trainee fulfills his/her maximum potential.
 The program provides a timeline during which each fellow develops from an early learner adjusting to a new training environment to a competent nephrologist.
-There will be a focus on career development starting early on in fellowship and throughout.
+There is a focus on career development starting early on in fellowship and throughout.
 The program is tailored to the individual needs of the trainee and is divided into various tracks (academic, private practice, interventional nephrology, and transplant nephrology tracks) as he/she differentiates.
-The final goal is to place each graduating fellow amongst their top choices for the start of their career or for further nephrology subspecialty training.

-- An outline of the major concepts of nephrology is provided to each fellow.
+- A pocketbook outlining the major concepts of nephrology is provided to each fellow.
 This Field Guide to the Kidney provides each trainee with a basic structure upon which to develop their fund of knowledge (Think back to your Organic Chemistry course notes!).